mmomtchev/hadron-js/README.md

 Then after building in CI for each platform, you will simply have to create a `.tar.gz` archive of the `./lib/binding` directory and upload it to the above specified URL.

+# Standalone builds (building w/o C++ environment on the target host)

+Be sure to read the `README.xPacks.md` which details the experience of making this build work for the `magickwand.js` project.

 # Use in development and troubleshooting

 Launching `npm install` with `--verbose` and `--foreground-scripts` will show you the verbose output of the build process.